openshift/contra-lib/README.md

 - Project name
 - Time spent in build queue

-In addition to the default collected metrics, you can send custom metrics to Influxdb by calling the pipelineMetrics library.
+In addition to the default collected metrics, you can send custom metrics to Influxdb by calling the setCustomMetrics library.

 ```groovy
 setCustomMetrics(fields: ['custom-field': 10], tags: ['custom-tag': 'my-build-tag'])